Guiding Kids through Friendship Problems

 When we help our kids identify and talk about their feelings, we’re helping them develop emotional intelligence.
 Ask what emotions they’re feeling.
 Where do they feel the emotion inside their body? (jaw clenched, stomach ache, etc) When we name our emotions, we can begin to tame them.

 Ask questions to get a clear understanding of what happened.
-Get a deeper understanding of his/her world.
+Get a deeper understanding of their world.
 Social dynamics are more complex than they first appear.
 Remember, you are hearing just one perspective of the story.

-1. Keep your emotions and reactions in-check so you can best help your child.
+1. Keep your emotions and reactions in check so you can best help your child.

 As caregivers, we feel our kid’s pain.
 My heart actually aches when my kids are in emotional or physical pain.
 If I have a big reaction and jump on my own emotional roller coaster, I’ve robbed my daughter of the opportunity to process her situation.
 I’ve missed the chance to make her feel heard and understood.
 So, I try to control my instinct to fix or react.
 Instead, I listen and try to stay grounded.